LandonSchropp/generator-landon-schropp/readme.md

 # Landon Schropp's Yeoman Generators

-This is an *opinionated* collection of Yeoman generators to make spinning up JavaScript projects easy and enjoyable.
+This is my personal, *opinionated* collection of Yeoman generators to make spinning up JavaScript projects easy and enjoyable.

 ## Quick Start